TrevoltIV/DataBASED/README.md

 If you'd like to donate to support development of DataBASED, you can do so at the link below:
 * no website yet, coming soon!

+## ANNOUNCEMENTS
+* The next version (1.0.4) will include a primitive indexing system to improve query response times by a factor of ~5-20x for commonly queried properties such as "username".

+## 1.0.3 CHANGE-LOG
+* Added 'updateDoc()' for editing documents without overwriting unspecified fields.
+    Usage: await updateDoc('db', 'col', 'documentName', { fieldToEdit: "only this field will be replaced" })

 ### Documentation: